Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 It’s essential to be proactive and invest in marketing that will position your firm as a leader in the industry to stay ahead of the curve.

-There are many different ways to go about this, from face-to-face networking to digital marketing, but going about it in the wrong way will lead you to spend much money with little to show for it.
+There are many different ways to go about this, from face-to-face networking to digital marketing for accountants, but going about it in the wrong way will lead you to spend much money with little to show for it.

 The importance of accounting firm marketing